• Home

 The current UK focus is to extend the Hobson family trees backwards in time from 1851 to earlier.
 This does not preclude research on the more recent Hobson families, but “modern” research is secondary and usually arises in response to an enquiry.
 The one-name study overview of the earlier records is essential to give more certainty to our research and to reduce the number of Hobson family trees further.

 A parallel exercise is being conducted to reconcile all Hobsons (using BMD events) from one census to the next.
 Whilst this has always been possible for small one-name studies, we now hope it can be achieved for this much larger study, following the introduction of the GRO indexes and easier access to the mother's maiden name.
-It is hoped that this will identify the Hobsons who have migrated to other countries since 1841.
+It is hoped that this will help us to identify where the Hobsons, who have migrated to other countries, came from (post 1841).

 Ireland: